lr42/gentle/roadmap.md

 - [ ] Show a intro wizard on first run.
 Introduce the glow box and allow moving it to wherever the user would like.
 (Introducing the glow box is an idea from Matt.)
+- [ ] Show the time to the next break in the tool tip for the task bar icon.
+(Also mentioned by Brenden.)
+- [ ] Show a tool tip over the glow box which indicates which break this is for.
+Make this optional.
+(From Matt.)
 - [x] Monitor keyboard and mouse activity to reset breaks after a certain amount of time.
 - [x] Add a tool tip/title to the task bar icon.